 UNIX Style, or cat -v Considered Harmful

-At the USENIX Summer Conference of 1983 Rob Pike made a presentation titled ‘UNIX Style, or cat -v Considered Harmful’ and together with Brian Kernighan wrote the paper ‘Program Design in the UNIX Environment’ (pdf version, ps version).
+At the USENIX Summer Conference of 1983 Rob Pike made a presentation titled ‘UNIX Style, or cat -v Considered Harmful’ and together with Brian Kernighan wrote the paper ‘Program Design in the UNIX Environment’ (pdf version, ps version), published as an article in AT&T Bell Laboratories Technical Journal, October 1984, Vol. 63 No. 8 Part 2.

 This was a prelude for their famous book The Unix Programming Environment (Prentice-Hall Software Series) that today is considered the bible of Unix.